Fecal impaction: Prevention

 Prevention is the best way to avoid the complications of fecal impaction.
 Ways to reduce fecal burden include reducing or replacing opiates, adequate intake of water, dietary fiber, and exercise.

 For patients that are in nursing homes or in a medical facility for a prolonged period of time, there should be daily recordings of bowel movements and the use of stool softeners should be encouraged.
-For patients that are bedridden or have a baseline demented mental status, instilling a fiber restricted diet and cleansing enemas weekly is a strategy of managing bowel function.
+For patients that are bedridden or have a baseline demented mental status, instilling a fiber restricted diet and cleansing enemas weekly is a strategy for managing bowel function.

 After a fecal disimpaction, a bowel regimen that encourages a bowel movement at least once every other day is recommended.
 Pharmacotherapy such as sorbitol, lactulose, PEG solution, or a combination may be implemented with the use of bisacodyl or glycerin suppositories if the goal for bowel movements is not reached.